 In fact, it’s not even Google’s most powerful option.

-So, in this article, we’re looking at the best analytics and business intelligence tools available right now.
+So, in this article, we’re looking at the best analytics and business intelligence tools available right now, but firstly:

 Which platforms are we looking at in this article?